A multi-charged particle model with local $U(1)_{\mu-\tau}$ to explain muon $g-2$, flavor physics, and possible collider signature: Numerical analysis

 \subsection{Collider physics and constraints}

 \if0 We select a benchmark point corresponding to $f_{21}=0.8$ as follows:

-where this benchmark point predicts $-\Delta C_9^\mu\approx0.185$ which is within $3\sigma$ interval. \fi As discussed in the previous sections, in order to explain muon $g-2$ and the flavor observables together, the mass scale (M) of exotic lepton doublet is required to be less than $\sim$350 GeV.
+where this benchmark point predicts $-\Delta C_9^\mu\approx0.185$ which is within $3\sigma$ interval. \fi As discussed in the previous subsections, in order to get sizable muon $g-2$ satisfying the flavor constraints together, the mass scale (M) of exotic lepton doublet is required to be light; to obtain $\Delta a_\mu^S \gtrsim \mathcal{O}(10^{-10})$ we need $M \lesssim 300$ GeV.
 Here we are interested in the production and decay modes of the doubly charged vector like lepton (VLL) given by,\\

 Hence the final state is 1 oppositely charged muon pair + 1 oppositely charged lepton ($l$) + MET.
-If $l=e,\mu$, the final state will be a combination of four leptons ($l=e,\mu$) with two pairs of opposite sign same flavor.
-As we choose $f_{21}=0.8$, $\psi^{\pm \pm}$ will decay mostly in to muon and a charged Higgs.
-Now the coupling of the charged Higgs with the SM lepton and the neutrino is defined by $h_{ij}$, and in order to satisfy the LFV and muon (g-2) data we have considred it to be of the order 0.01, allowing a small percentage of the charged Higgs to decay to the SM leptons.
+As we choose $f_{21}=0.5$, $\psi^{\pm \pm}$ will decay mostly in to muon and a charged scalar.
+Now the coupling of the charged scalar with the SM lepton and the neutrino is defined by $k_{33}$ as discussed in Sec.~\ref{sec:Sdecay}, and we consider it to be of the order 0.01 where $s^+$ decays into $\tau^+ \bar \nu_{R_\tau}$ with 100 $\%$ branching ratio.

-Vector like leptons are constrained from the collider physics experiments.
+Vector like leptons and quarks are constrained from the collider physics experiments.
 The ATLAS Collaboration performed a search for heavy lepton resonances decaying into a Z boson and a lepton in a multi lepton final state at a center-of-mass energy of 8 TeV~\cite{Aad:2015dha}, constraining singlet VLL model and excluding its mass range of 114$-$176 GeV.
 For the doublet VLL model, the L3 Collaboration at LEP placed a lower bound of $\sim$ 100 GeV on additional heavy leptons~\cite{Achard:2001qw}.
 Ref.~\cite{Sirunyan:2019ofn} and \cite{CMS:2018cgi} have shown that the VLL's in the mass range 120 $-$ 740 GeV are excluded with 95\% CL in different multilepton signals.
-In those analysis, the vectorlike leptons were singly charged and hence it only decays to a SM boson ($H$, $W$, $Z$) and SM leptons whereas in our case, VLL's decay in to a charged Higgs and muon specifically, followed by the decay of the off-shell or on-shell charged Higgs into neutrino and another SM lepton.
+In those analysis, the vectorlike leptons were singly charged and hence it only decays to a SM boson ($H$, $W$, $Z$) and SM leptons.
+While, in our case, VLL's decay in to a charged scalar and muon specifically, followed by the decay of the off-shell or on-shell charged scalar into neutrino and another $\tau$ lepton.
+Here we assume $M_{\psi} \sim m_{S}$ and produced muon is less energetic which would be missed at detectors by kinematical cut.
 Hence the characteristic of our signal is significantly different from Ref.~\cite{Sirunyan:2019ofn} and \cite{CMS:2018cgi}.
+Similarly, for vectorlike quarks, the current limit is 1-1.3 TeV \cite{Buckley:2020wzk}, but in our model it decays $via$ the charged scalar, hence resulting in different final states, not searched so far at LHC.